Who were the Berbers?

 But about 800 BC, Phoenician colonists arrived from West Asia and started the city of Carthage, in modern Tunisia.
 Carthage had a good port, and an important military location.
 It is located at a narrow point of the Mediterranean Sea, opposite the island of Sicily.
 So a navy that controls both southern Sicily and Carthage (as the Phoenicians did) can control shipping in the Mediterranean.
 Because of its good port and strategic location, Carthage quickly grew into an important city.

 When the Persians conquered Phoenicia in the late 500s BC, Carthage gained its independence.
 The Persians had no navy, and were not that interested in the Mediterranean, so Carthage was able to become an independent country.
-In addition to North Africa and southern Sicily, Carthage also conquered and colonized a lot of Spain, including some important silver mines there.
+In addition to North Africa and southern Sicily, Carthage also conquered and colonized a lot of Spain.
+The Carthaginians wanted to rule Spain because there were big silver mines there.

 Umm El Madayan: An Islamic City Through the Ages